demoray/azure-pim-cli/README.md

           Duration to wait for the roles to be activated

           Examples include '8h', '8 hours', '1h30m', '1 hour 30 minutes', '1h30m'

+      --subscription <SUBSCRIPTION>
+          Specify scope at the subscription level

+      --resource-group <RESOURCE_GROUP>
+          Specify scope at the Resource Group level

+          This argument requires `subscription` to be set.

+      --provider <PROVIDER>
+          Specify scope at the Resource Provider level

+          This argument requires `subscription` and `resource_group` to be set.

+      --scope <SCOPE>
+          Specify the full scope directly

   -h, --help
           Print help (see a summary with '-h')